-Table 54.
-Mean and 95th percentile of MHI IFKW posterior anticipated death or serious injury levels in the Hawaii DSLL fishery (McCracken 2019a).
+Table 53.
+Mean and 95th percentile of MHI IFKW posterior anticipated mortality and serious injury levels in the Hawaii DSLL fishery annually and over 5 years (McCracken 2019a).
+The maximum 5-vr running average and sum are based on the M/SI values from 2013 in Table 51.